Categories

 (2) Additional Buyer’s Stamp Duty, if applicable (ABSD).

-What is BSD & How Much Is It?
+What is Buyer's Stamp Duty (BSD) & How Much Is It?

 Purchase Price or Market Value of Property